ashwinv1184/FPGA-VSD-Projects/README.md

 https://github.com/user-attachments/assets/62f57dd3-ce6b-4bee-aabb-2581b359b503

 # Challenges faced and solutions implemented:
 Had to update the USB Settings in the laptop as it did not detect the option to connect with the board.
 Watched some videos on youtube and changed the settings.
-The verilog code was a bit tough to understand but understood it with the help of  .
+The verilog code was a bit tough to understand but understood it with the help of Meta AI (Whatsapp) and google .

 (https://github.com/thesourcerer8/VSDSquadron_FM/blob/main/led_blue/Makefile)